Sri Lankan ash plantain curry.

 The difference between Plantain and bananas?

-This might come as a surprise to some but there is a difference between banana and plantains.
+This might come as a surprise to some but there is a difference between bananas and plantains.

 While bananas have a sweeter taste and make perfect snacks plantains are less sweeter and can’t be consumed raw as you would do with a banana.